Skip to Main Content Skip to Footer

 • Use data for reflection to continuously improve practice

-• Reflect on the effects of his/her choices and actions on others
+• Reflect on the effects of their choices and actions on others

 • Identify and reflect on varying frames of reference (i.e. cognitive, cultural, ableness)